moxious/xml2neo/README.md

 * All nodes are assigned a generated ```_uuid``` property, and a ```_label``` property that corresponds to the XML element's tag name.
 * XML attributes become node properties, so ```<foo bar='baz'/>``` will become ```(n:XmlElement:foo {bar: 'baz'})```.

+## Limitations

+Currently, the XML processing uses python's ```etree.ElementTree``` - as such the XML document you are processing must be able to fit into memory.
+Very large documents are not yet supported.